 I should mention a few things.
 Colored LEDs give you a visual indication of what is happening so it’s not a “guessing game” what mode you’re in (there’s sounds working for this too).
 And if you’ve a Blackberry or Android phone, you’ll just keep that dock door closed.
 And should you prefer to have the sound wired to it instead of being streamed, there’s a line-input on the back to use.

-Bottom line: You want the Honey Comb BT Dock if you want the convenience and simplicity of a landline speakerphone coupled with wireless Bluetooth high-tech.
+Native Union MM04i Honey Comb BT Dock Bottom Line: Marshal Rosenthal 4.5 5.0 You want the Honey Comb BT Dock if you want the convenience and simplicity of a landline speakerphone coupled with wireless Bluetooth high-tech.
 And that goes double if you want something you can look at without gawking all 20th Century at.

 - Surround Sound simulated effect for music